LeenuJain/Design_Patterns_in_Software_Development/CREATIONAL_DESIGN_PATTERNS/2_Factory_Method_Design_Pattern.md

 - **Testing Simplified**: You can create mock location services for testing.
 - **Feature Consistency**: All location services implement the same interface, ensuring consistent functionality.
 - **Configuration Flexibility**: You can determine which service to use at runtime based on user preferences, availability, or cost considerations.

 ---

+## 🔹why use Factory Method?
+- **Decouples Object Creation** : It separates the client code from the concrete implementation details, allowing you to create objects without specifying their exact class.
+- **Flexibility and Extensibility**: Makes adding new product types easier without changing existing code (adhering to the Open/Closed Principle).
+- **Centralized Creation Logic**: Consolidates complex object creation logic in one place, making the code more maintainable.
+- **Consistent Object Creation**: Ensures objects are created in a standardized way with proper initialization.

+---

+## 🔹Common Use Cases
+- When a class can't anticipate the type of objects it needs to create
+- When you want subclasses to specify the objects they create
+- When you need to delegate responsibility to helper subclasses
+- When you want to work with families of related products

+---